-- H(C) 1.3 The following health records for each batch of calves must be kept as part of the VHWP and made available upon request:
+- H(C) 1.3\ The following health records for each batch of calves must be kept as part of the VHWP and made available upon request:

 - a) calf mortality (including dead on arrivals)

 - b) scouring/digestive upsets

 - c) respiratory ailments

 - d) abnormal oral behaviours.

-Abnormal oral behaviours include ear/sheath/umbilical sucking, i.e. "cross sucking", tongue rolling and excessive licking.
+(j) Abnormal oral behaviours include ear/sheath/umbilical sucking, i.e. "cross sucking", tongue rolling and excessive licking.
 Animals showing such behaviours should be provided with environmental enrichment to help direct the behaviour.
 If abnormal oral behaviours are a problem in several animals, a teat feeding system should be provided, if not currently being used.
-If being used, then consideration should be given to the speed with which milk flows through the teats and to the use of slower flowing teats.
+If being used, then consideration should be given to the speed with which milk flows through the teats and to the use of slower flowing treats.

-- H(C) 1.4 NEW The VHWP must include a stomach tubing protocol, which must include: - a) the circumstances that would lead to the stomach tubing of calves, - b) the equipment to be used, - c) the procedure to be followed, and - d) how and where stomach tubing events will be recorded to allow for monitoring of stomach tube use. - H(C) 1.5 The unit must have the facility to segregate sick animals as required by the attending veterinary surgeon. - H(C) 1.6 Sick individuals must be provided with a source of artificial heat where necessary.
+H(C) 1.4 The unit must have the facility to segregate sick animals as required by the attending veterinary surgeon.

+H(C) 1.5 Sick individuals must be provided with a source of artificial heat where necessary.

-- H(C) 1.7 REVISED The only potentially injurious husbandry procedures permitted under the RSPCA welfare standards for dairy cattle are as follows (except those carried out for therapeutic reasons by a veterinary surgeon): - a) removal of supernumerary teats using local anaesthetic up to 5 weeks of age - b) disbudding during the first 5 weeks of life, or as soon as a prominent bud has formed, using a hot iron under local anaesthesia - c) castration: - i. by the application of a rubber ring after 24 hours of age and before 7 days of age, - ii. by Burdizzo clamp after 24 hours of age and up to 2 months of age, - iii. by surgical removal, carried out by a veterinary surgeon after 24 hours of age and up to 2 months of age under local anaesthesia. - H(C) 1.7.1 Procedures relating to standard H(C) 1.7 must: - a) not be performed on sick animals - b) only be performed in a way which minimises suffering - c) only be performed by a veterinary surgeon, or by trained and competent stock-keepers - d) only be performed using appropriate, properly maintained equipment.
+- H(C) 1.6 The only potentially injurious husbandry procedures permitted under the RSPCA welfare standards for dairy cattle are as follows (except those done for therapeutic reasons by a veterinary surgeon): - a) removal of supernumerary teats using local anaesthetic up to 5 weeks of age - b) disbudding during the first 5 weeks of life, or as soon as a prominent bud has formed, using a hot iron under local anaesthesia - c) castration by the application of a rubber ring after 24 hours of age and before 7 days of age, or by Burdizzo clamp after 24 hours of age and up to 2 months of age. - H(C) 1.6.1 Procedures relating to standard H(C) 1.6 must: - a) not be performed on sick animals - b) only be performed in a way which minimises suffering - c) only be performed by a veterinary surgeon, or by trained and competent stock-keepers - d) only be performed using appropriate, properly maintained equipment.

-Potentially injurious husbandry procedures should not be carried out at the time of weaning or grouping of calves as increased stress at these times can lead to increased disease susceptibility.
+(i) Potentially injurious husbandry procedures should not be carried out at the time of weaning or grouping of calves as increased stress at these times can lead to increased disease susceptibility.
 Ideally, at least two weeks should be left between weaning and disbudding or castration.
 This two week period could take place either before or after weaning.

-H(C) 1.7.2 A long-acting pain-relieving drug, such as a non-steroidal anti-inflammatory, must be administered at the time of the procedures detailed in standard H(C) 1.7.
+H(C) 1.6.2 \ A long-acting pain-relieving drug, such as a non-steroidal anti-inflammatory, must be administered at the time of the procedures detailed in standard H(C) 1.6.